SCM-NV/ftl/README.rst

 of them.
 It's quite a lot of work as there are many algorithms to implement.
 I would absolutely appreciate some help here.

 ftlString is incomplete.
-I would like to have all Python string manipulation methods, but only a handful are implemented at the moment.
+The basics are there, but I would like to have all Python string manipulation methods.
+Only a handful are implemented at the moment.
+Again, there are just many of them.
 Help is much appreciated.
-Fortran 2003 derived-type I/O would be nice, though this is not yet supported in gfortran at the moment.

 Definitely on the TODO list are: